AdobeDocs/advertising.en/help/search-social-commerce/tracking/feed-efid.md

 ---
 title: Conversion tracking using an EF ID feed
 description: Learn about using an EF ID feed for conversion tracking data.
+exl-id: db722a54-a9bf-4a31-a285-a82e6d79c34a
 ---
 # Conversion tracking using an EF ID feed